fabiannaether/devops-assignment1-fabian/README.md

 ## Task

-### 1. Containerize a Next.js web app and create a CI/CD pipeline using GitHub Actions.
+### 1. Containerize a Next.js web app and create a CI/CD pipeline using GitHub Actions

 **Steps for the pipeline:** Set up linting, building, and auditing stages in the pipeline.<br>
 **Triggers:** Different triggers for each stage